 As the F55 bus leaves only every 60 minutes, there can be very long queues for the bus.
 This may result in you not getting a seat and having to wait for the next service.

-Purchasing the Silver NOL card is the best option when taking multiple modes of transport.
+Purchasing the Red NOL card is the best option when taking multiple modes of transport.
+If you're staying in Dubai for a while, you may want to consider purchasing the Silver NOL pass.

 There are kiosks in the airport where you can purchase a NOL pass before getting on the bus.